 Technical characteristics of the car Ford Taurus I-VI generations

-This Ford vehicle was introduced in 1985 and has been manufactured in the USA since 1986 years to the present.
-There were six generations in total.
-The Taurus is one of the oldest models in the Ford lineup.
-This model was also produced under the brand Mercury Sable and Ford Taurus SHO (more powerful car).
+This Ford car was introduced in 1985 and has been produced in the USA since 1986 years to the present.
+A total of six generations were released.
+Taurus is one of the oldest models in the Ford line.
+This model was also produced under the Mercury Sable and Ford Taurus SHO (a more powerful version of the car).

-The Taurus has greatly influenced the American automobile industry and Ford throughout its history.
-These are new technologies, and design solutions, and other innovations.
-In total, more than 7 million units have been produced since 1986, making it the 5th best-selling Ford vehicle in the US.
+The Taurus has had a profound impact on the American automobile industry and the Ford Motor Company throughout its history.
+This includes new technologies, design solutions, and other innovations.
+In total, more than 7 million units have been produced since 1986, making it the 5th best-selling Ford vehicle in the United States.

-In the early 2000s, the Taurus was strongly squeezed by Japanese cars on the market, and in 2007 they decided to close production and switch resources to other sedan models - the Ford Five Hundred and Fusion.
-However, in 2010 they decided to revive the Taurus name, and in 2013 they made a restyling of the last generation.
-To date, the closest competitors of the car are BMW 5 series, Honda Crosstour, Kia Optima, Infiniti M, Nissan Teana, Mazda 6, Opel Insignia, Peugeot 508, Skoda Superb, Suzuki Kizashi, Subaru Legacy, Toyota Camry and Volkswagen Passat.
+In the early 2000s, Taurus was strongly pushed out of the market by Japanese cars, and in 2007 they decided to close production and switch resources to other sedan models - Ford Five Hundred and Fusion.
+However, in 2010 they decided to revive the Taurus name, and in 2013 they did a restyling of the latest generation.
+Today, the closest competitors of the car are BMW 5 series, Honda Crosstour, Kia Optima, Infiniti M, Nissan Teana, Mazda 6, Opel Insignia, Peugeot 508, Skoda Superb, Suzuki Kizashi, Subaru Legacy, Toyota Camry and Volkswagen Passat.

 First generation